OracleMetaTechnologies/javascript-sdk/README.md

-# javascript-sdk
-Javascript SDK to communicate with Binance Chain.

 # Binance Chain JavaScript SDK

 The Binance Chain JavaScript SDK allows browsers and node.js clients to interact with Binance Chain.
 It includes the following core components: